 Having AutoPilot enabled on the same campaign in more than one Budget can cause campaigns to be paused or enabled unexpectedly and might even cause over or underspending.

 How do I fix this issue?

-The alert email you receive should have the affected Client, Budget, and campaigns listed.
+The alert email you receive should list the affected Client, Budget, and campaigns.